nivaca/pythonxml/README.md

 pip install beautifulsoup4
 ```

-The `diff-match-patch` module can be installed in the following way (Linux or MacOS):
+The `diff-match-patch` module can be installed in the following way:

 ```bash
 pip install diff-match-patch